 He received a B.A. cum laude from Columbia College and his J.D. from New York University.
 He clerked on the U.S. Tax Court for the Honorable James S. Halpern from 1991-1993.

 Amanda H. Nussbaum is a partner in the Tax Department at Proskauer and also is a member of the Private Funds Group.
 Her practice concentrates on planning for and the structuring of domestic and international private investment funds, including venture capital, buyout, real estate and hedge funds, as well as advising those funds on investment activities and operational issues.
 She also represents many types of investors, including tax-exempt and non-U.S. investors, with their investments in private investment funds.

 Laura Ross is a Tax Partner in the Financial Services Group.
-With 15 years of experience, she has extensive expertise in accounting and tax issues related to hedge funds, market makers, and pass-through entities and their owners.
+With over 20 years of experience, she has extensive expertise in accounting and tax issues related to hedge funds, market makers, and pass-through entities and their owners.
 Laura signs tax returns for some of the most complicated security partnerships on behalf of the firm.

 Michael Spiro chairs the firm's Tax group where his practice focuses on providing federal and state tax advice in connection with domestic and international transactions, including hedge and private equity fund formations, mergers and acquisitions, and debt and equity financings and restructurings.

 Mr. Spiro holds a J.D. from the University of Pennsylvania Law School, where he was a Senior Editor of the Journal of International Economic Law; an LL.M. in Taxation from Temple University Beasley School of Law, where he was the recipient of the Faculty Award in Taxation; and a B.A., magna cum laude from Brandeis University.